danscan/danscan.xyz/src/content/blog/universal-computing.md

 I'm working on creating the tools of Universal Computing.
 More about that will be written in a post to follow this one.

-If you are interested in working with me, write me at dan (at) dscanlon.com.
+If you are interested in participating, write me at dan (at) dscanlon.com or follow me on X [@danscan](https://x.com/danscan).